steve-dev90/ghgemissions/README.md

 ## How to run the test suite

-In the command line: `bundle exec rspec`
+For all tests: In the command line: `bundle exec rspec`

+For a single test (example): In the command line: `bundle exec rspec ./spec/services/power/profile_data_spec.rb`

 ## Services (job queues, cache servers, search engines, etc.)